David Sejusa: Military career

-Prior to 1981, David Tinyefuza was a policeman with the Uganda Police Force serving as Assistant Superintendent of Police.
+Prior to 1981, Tinyefuza was a policeman with the Uganda Police Force serving as Assistant Superintendent of Police.
 In 1981, he became a combatant in the Uganda Bush War between the Uganda National Liberation Army (UNLA) of Milton Obote and the National Resistance Army (NRA) of Yoweri Museveni, from 1981 until 1986.
 For a period of 10 years following the victory of the NRA in 1986, he served as a member of the National Resistance Army Council (NRAC) and the National Executive Committee (NEC).
-Between 1989 and 1992, he served as Minister of State for Defense.
+Between 1989 and 1992, he served as Minister of State for Defence.
 In 1993, he was appointed Presidential Adviser on Peace and Security, serving in that capacity until 1997.
 He was appointed Senior Presidential Adviser and Coordinator of Intelligence in 2005, a position he held until 2013.

+He served as army commander and also a member of High Command UPDF and the UPDF defence council.
+He changed his surname from Tinyefuza to Sesuja in 2012.

 On 31 August 2022, Sejusa and 34 other generals were retired from the UPDF.

 Politics

 The party was founded in November 2013 with an official announcement later made in London, United Kingdom, where former General David Sejusa was in exile.
 Sejusa said of President Yoweri Museveni: "He's had enough time.
 He can leave and go, and we start a new process of national healing.
 And we are organising ourselves, we are establishing a constitutional rule which he destroyed."
 Sejusa denied seeking the presidency and said that it was "a waste of time" to run against Museveni within the structures of the current system.
 Two months earlier, Museveni challenged Sejusa to try to overthrow him, but added that whoever uses violence would be stopped.
 "If Sejusa wants to use force, let him come."
 In turn, Sejusa responded to questions of whether he would use force to bring change and said: "It's not so much that we want to do so.
 But if he continues to unleash terror on the population ours will be self defence."

+In May 2013, Sejusa parted ways with Uganda's establishment and left the country for England.
+Sejusa made allegations that Museveni's son, Muhoozi Kainerugaba, was being prepared to eventually simply replace his father as president, in effect establishing a monarchy.
+Kainerugaba denied the allegations, while his father made no public statements about his future plans.